BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/covenants/nf.md

 These legendaries should be crafted with Haste and Versatility if you are focusing on mythic+.

 <a href="https://www.wowhead.com/spell=355100/seasons-of-plenty" data-wowhead="spell=355100"></a> and <a href="https://www.wowhead.com/spell=337594/the-mad-paragon" data-wowhead="spell=337594"></a> will be your go to legendary build as Night Fae, but you could also play
 <a href="https://www.wowhead.com/spell=337825/shock-barrier" data-wowhead="spell=337825"></a> if you feel like you are in need of more healing throughput.
-That being said, the healing Shock Barrier provides wont make a big difference since we dont have Divine Toll as Night Fae.
+That being said, the healing Shock Barrier provides wont make a big difference since we don't have Divine Toll as Night Fae.